SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.postimg.cc/SsPZgzmd/Interestovertime4.png)

-This blue box touches upon a very complicated problem.
+This blue box touches upon a very complicated problem, which is the challenge seeming so massive that you give up on it, unaware that the bar will be lower.
+I don't know how to solve this without contradictory messaging of "Guys come to as many sessions as possible", and "You just need to do 2 sessions in the whole month of round 3 to get into the club".
 ![enter image description here](https://i.postimg.cc/ZYGmRW66/Interestovertime5-with-bonus.png) A lot of people in group 1 will drop out due to **falling interest**.
 However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have **risen over time** instead because debate turned out to be more fun than they had thought.